-10-18-6: LIVESTOCK ANIMALS:

-As listed in section 10-18-5, table 10-18-B of this chapter, livestock animals are allowed based on the land area of the lot and land provided for the livestock management area.
-Shown on section 10-18-5, table 10-18-B of this chapter are the land use limits for the types of animals, animals allowed, size of the livestock animal management area, and setbacks to adjacent residential structures.

-A. Management Area: All portions of a lot devoted exclusively to the care and keeping of livestock shall be considered the livestock animal management area.
-Barns, sheds, coops, corrals, feeding areas, water troughs, stables, hutches, and other animal related needs shall be located no closer than seventy five feet (75') from an adjacent lot residential building.
-The structures must be closer to the owner's residential building than neighboring residential buildings.
-No portion of a lot devoted to a dwelling, yard, lawn, parking area, nonanimal related accessory structure, or the area between the front of the primary residential structure and the adjacent street can be included in the management area.
-(Ord.
-17-9, 9-26-2017)
+ORDINANCE NO. 21-01

+AN ORDINANCE AMENDING THE CITY OF ELK RIDGE 10-12-5 ACCESSORY BUILDING REGULATIONS, CORRECTION OF SCRIVENER'S ERRORS, SEVERABILITY, AND PROVIDING AN EFFECTIVE DATE.

+WHEREAS, the City of Elk Ridge has adopted the Elk Ridge City Development Code10-12-5 Accessory Building Regulations requirements.

+WHEREAS, the Elk Ridge City held a public meeting on November 5, 2020 at 7:00pm, for the purpose of the proposed amendment to Development Code 10-12-5 Accessory Building Regulations; and

+WHEREAS, the public meeting was preceded by the posting of a notice of public meeting in at least three (3) public places: city office, city public works building, pole located at 11200 South and North Twilight Way along with notification to the Payson Chronicle Newspaper, a newspaper of general circulation within the city, at least 24 hours prior to the Public Meeting; and

+WHEREAS, the notice of the meeting, which was posted and published, by the City Council contains specific advance notice that the proposed ordinance amendment, as set forth herein, would be considered and that copies thereof were available for inspection in the city ' offices; and

 10-12-5: ACCESSORY BUILDING REGULATIONS:

-B. Prohibited Accessory Building Uses:
+C. Prohibited Accessory Building Uses:

-6. Where no principal building exists on a lot, an accessory building or roof only building is prohibited.
+6. In a residential only zone, wWhere no principal building exists on a lot, an accessory building or roof only building is prohibited.

-E. Accessory Building Or Structure Setbacks: All accessory buildings or structures shall be located in accordance with the following:
+E. Accessory Building or Structure Setbacks: All accessory buildings or structures shall be located in accordance with the following:

 1. Front Setback:

 a.
-Any accessory building portable or otherwise shall be placed behind the front wall plane of the principal building; the "front wall plane" being defined as the wall plane facing the abutting street.
+Any accessory building portable or otherwise shall be placed behind the front setback as defined for primary buildings in Chapter 10 of this code. front wall plane of the principal building; the “front wall plane” being defined as the wall plane facing the abutting street.

 b.
-Any accessory structure except for waterfalls, fountains, or decorative ponds shall be placed behind the front wall plane of the principal building; the "front wall plane" being defined as the wall plane facing the abutting street.
+Any accessory structure except for waterfalls, fountains, or decorative ponds shall be placed behind the front setback as defined for primary buildings in Chapter 10 of this code. front wall plane of the principal building; the “front wall plane” being defined as the wall plane facing the abutting street.

 2. Side Setback; Corner Lot, Side Abutting Street:

 a.
-Any accessory building portable or otherwise shall be placed behind the side wall plane of the principal building that is abutting the side street.
+Any accessory building portable or otherwise shall be placed behind the side setback or the side yard street abutting setback if a corner lot side wall plane of the principal building that is abutting the side street.
 Line of sight shall be maintained at all intersections in accordance with section 10-12-9 of this chapter.

 b.
-Any accessory structure except for waterfalls, fountains, or decorative ponds shall be placed behind the side wall plane of the principal building that is abutting the side street.
+Any accessory structure except for waterfalls, fountains, or decorative ponds shall be placed behind the side setback or the side yard street abutting setback if a corner lot.
+The side wall plane of the principal building that is abutting the side street.

-3. Side And Rear Setback; Interior Lot Line:
+3. Side and Rear Setback; Interior Lot Line:

 a.
-Any accessory building or an accessory structure shall be located a minimum of eight feet (8') from the property line and not located on a public utility easement.
+Any accessory building or an accessory structure may shall be located a minimum of eight feet (8') from the property line and not located on a public utility easement.